doctorfree/nvim-lazyman/markdown/lazyman.1.md

 -- THEME CONFIGURATION
 -- Available themes:
---   nightfox, tokyonight, kanagawa, catppuccin, tundra, onedarkpro, everforest -- A configuration file for each theme is in lua/themes/ -- Use <F8> to step through themes conf.theme = "tokyonight"
+--   nightfox, tokyonight, dracula, kanagawa, catppuccin, tundra, onedarkpro, everforest -- A configuration file for each theme is in lua/themes/ -- Use <F8> to step through themes conf.theme = "tokyonight"